 - We created an ever-evolving definition of mindfulness that we intend to be accessible to and inclusive of all backgrounds and viewpoints.

-- MAM teachers are trained and pursue continuing education in DEI and trauma informed mindfulness.
+- MAM teachers are trained and pursue continuing education in DEIBA and trauma informed mindfulness.
 Many of our teachers are also mental health professionals by training and a number of our teachers have lived experience as members of groups that are traditionally under-represented in mindfulness training.

 - Our practice space and building are ADA compliant and we can enable live closed captioning for our online offerings upon advance request.